 In 2018, ECOS and ASTHO interviewed environmental and health agency staff from 13 states and developed case studies on their risk communication strategies and lessons learned for PFAS and HABs.
 Building upon lessons learned from this effort, ECOS and ASTHO in 2019 developed a clearinghouse of PFAS risk communication resources to help state environmental and health managers more easily collaborate and disseminate audience-appropriate information on chemicals of emerging concern.

-Check out the case studies and other risk communication resources on the clearinghouse webpage.
+Check out the case studies and other risk communication resources on the clearinghouse webpage on ERIS.